Risks of heterogeneously persistent higher moments: Conclusion

-Overall, the results of the paper provide new insights into the sources of asset's predictability with respect to frequency decomposition of higher moment risks.
-We attempt to rationalize our findings in a formal theoretical model.
+Overall, the results of the paper provide new insights into the sources of asset predictability with respect to the decomposition of higher moment risks.
+We attempt to rationalise our findings in a formal theoretical model.

 \begingroup \linespread{1} \endgroup

 \thesection{\Alph{section}} \thesubsection{\thesection.\arabic{subsection}} \thesubsubsection{\thesubsection.\arabic{subsubsection}} {\Alph{section}.\arabic{equation}} {A\arabic{table}} {A\arabic{figure}}